7 Things to Consider When Buying A New Construction Home In Arizona

 During the 6-12 months after buying a new construction home in Arizona and during the build phase, you will have the opportunity to pick your upgrades or meet with the design center team.
 At this meeting, you will be presented with the different options for paint, flooring, cabinets, countertops, and some finishes.
 But…this is where you need to be careful!!
 The design center and upgrades are one of the top reasons buyers go over budget on their new home purchase.
 It’s easy to add on $20,000 to $30,000 in upgrades, and sometimes even more!

 So, how do you avoid going over budget or overspending on upgrades when buying a new construction home in Arizona?
 This is where your realtor comes in.
 There are certain upgrades that are worth having done during construction, versus others that you can do yourself.
 An example would be paint versus kitchen cabinets.
-It’s easy to paint your home after moving in and it’s pretty affordable as well.
-But, upgrading your cabinets can be a much more costly upgrade and more difficult if you’re doing it yourself.
+It’s easy to paint the interior of a home after moving in and it’s pretty affordable as well.
+But, upgrading cabinets can be a much more costly and more difficult for a do-it-yourself project.
 If you have the budget for some upgrades, I would recommend upgrading the cabinets versus upgrading the paint colors.

 If you’re not worried about budget, you don’t necessarily need to worry about the design center and upgrades.
 But we like to help our clients get the best deal.
 I will help make upgrade recommendations and give you the pros/cons for those upgrades.
 Of course, having upgrades done during the construction frees up your time later.
 It’s much more convenient to have the builder put in the upgrades and have them in the home when you close and move in.
 Convenience does have a price tag, so this is another consideration when it comes to buying a new construction home in Arizona.